DominyGallo/Social-Media-Analysis-2025/README.md

 ![Energy Transition - Income Level Graph](https://github.com/user-attachments/assets/2a55b3af-4328-43a6-a859-dfec6528a8dd)
 ![Energy Transition - Sub-Region Graph](https://github.com/user-attachments/assets/849745ba-4c6e-4bd5-8ebb-e04ca6e422ea)

 Brazil, the United Kingdom, and Cuba appear to have the highest prevalence of the phrase “energy transition” by far; by contrast, the phrase appears almost nowhere in Europe, Asia, the Middle East, Sub-Saharan Africa, or the rest of Latin America.
 It appears with some frequency in North America and Australia.
 The Income Level graph reveals that high and upper-middle income countries use this phrase on average more frequently than low and lower-middle income countries.
-When we examine by region, the average is surprising—Northern America has by far the highest averaged normalized count, despite the fact that none of its states have as high frequency levels as Brazil and the UK, because rates are moderately high across the region rather than split between singular highs and many lows, as is the case in Latin America (Brazil’s region) and Europe (the UK’s).
+When we examine by region, the average is surprising - Northern America has by far the highest averaged normalized count, despite the fact that none of its countries have as high frequency levels as Brazil and the UK, because rates are moderately high across the region rather than split between singular highs and many lows, as is the case in Latin America (Brazil’s region) and Europe (the UK’s).

 #### "Clean Energy"
 ![Clean Energy](https://github.com/user-attachments/assets/7701a25b-9de5-40c1-b563-9b7b54c8c049)
 ![Clean Energy - Sub-Region Graph](https://github.com/user-attachments/assets/65a0649c-2f42-46d5-982e-063b4dd09a61)

-The phrase “clean energy” is another term most prevalent by far in the United States, as confirmed on the regional graph.
-The North American States are seconded by Australia, but by a wide margin.
+The phrase “clean energy” is another term employed frequently in the United States NDC, as confirmed in the regional graph.
+The North American sub-region are seconded by Australia, but by a wide margin.
 The phrase appears almost nowhere else.

 #### "Renewable"
 ![renewable](https://github.com/user-attachments/assets/3be13147-b0a3-4f6b-8823-f18e65c6982a)